-Star City can be visited when in Moscow and is home to a cosmonauts training centre.
+Star City can be visited when in Moscow and is home to a cosmonauts training center.

 Golden Eagle luxury train